- Briefing Room

 Question 5: Can a waiver or exemption be granted for the requirement to conduct a VE analysis?

 Answer 5: No. There are no provisions in law that authorize FHWA to grant a waiver or exemption to the requirement to conduct VE analyses.

 Question 6: Will the VE regulations in 23 CFR 627 be revised?

 Answer 6: Yes, 23 CFR 627, along with FHWA Order 1311.1A, will be revised to reflect the MAP-21 changes.

 Question 1: Will the revisions that were included in section 1505 change the process for requesting and approving changes in access to the Interstate System?

-Answer 1: Not immediately.
-Section 1505 allows the Secretary the option of permitting a State Transportation Agency (STA) the authority to approve justification reports for changes in access to the Interstate System.
-Additional guidance will be issued at a future date regarding any authority FHWA may consider permitting STAs to approve justification reports for Interstate access.
-Until new guidance is issued, the existing policy and procedures remain in effect.
+Answer 1: Section 1505 allows the Secretary the option of permitting a State Transportation Agency (STA) the authority to approve justification reports for changes in access to the Interstate System.
+Additional guidance was provided on August 22, 2013 and can be found at https://www.fhwa.dot.gov/design/interstate/130822.cfm.

 Question 1: Do the revisions included in section 1517 make necessary surveying and mapping services performed by private sector sources an eligible expense for reimbursement on highway projects using Federal-aid funding?

 Answer 1: Yes.
 Under section 1517, surveying and mapping services performed by private sector sources are now explicitly identified as an expense eligible for reimbursement on Federal-aid projects (as specified in 23 U.S.C.
 306(a)).